Reflections on family travels of the past

 In the photo above, we were all cozy and comfortable in our trailer camping for the night in Albuquerque, New Mexico.
 I remember that we could see a lot of sparkling city lights from the campsite.
 They were so bright and beautiful that Chris and I first thought that we had already reached Hollywood.

-It’s funny how often we were dressed alike when we were little as we were in the photo above.
+It’s funny how often we were dressed alike as we were in the photo above when we were little.
 I actually do have a memory of being on this ferry in Michigan.
 I can picture being in that spot and feeling the breeze as we sailed.

 Our parents built this camping trailer themselves and they did a first-class job.
 It had everything we needed and was a comfortable home away from home while on the road.
 We traveled from coast to coast with that trailer behind various automobiles.
 A window was installed in the door after this photo was taken.